LukasCollishawM/hard-edging/README.md

 ## Motivation

-The web is full of frameworks that "scale" by shoving everything into the cloud.
-Hard-Edging asks:
+The web is full of frameworks that “scale” by pushing more logic into more regions behind more dashboards.
+Hard‑Edging asks a weirder question:

-- Why should our company pay for server bandwidth when the clients' machines could do it for free?
+- What if the real cluster was the browsers you already have?
-- Why should real-time updates bounce through global data centers when the actual edge is already on the client?
+- What if “edge runtime” just meant *other people’s laptops*?
-- Can we make a framework that forces your users to do all the work while your backend twiddles its thumbs?
+- What if the path of least resistance for a byte was **across the room**, not across an ocean?

-The answer is yes.
-Hard-Edging exists to:
+Hard‑Edging exists to:

-- Reduce backend egress to the absolute minimum
+- Reduce backend egress to the absolute minimum that reality, compliance, and common sense demand
-- Push computation to the "real edge": the client
+- Push computation to the “real edge”: the client, the tab, the forgotten browser window
-- Force developers to confront the uncomfortable truth: users' machines are more than capable
+- Force developers to confront the uncomfortable truth: users’ machines are more than capable, and occasionally more over‑provisioned than your staging cluster

-It's absurd, sure — but it works.
-Your users' bandwidth will cry, and your server bill will cheer.
+It’s a little absurd, but so is shipping 300 KB of JavaScript to re‑render static text.
+At least this absurdity buys you something: fewer bytes leaving your infrastructure, and more interesting conversations in your post‑mortems.

 ## Getting Started